ONLYOFFICE/Kubernetes-Docs/README.md

   - Yandex Cloud: `yc-network-hdd` or `yc-network-ssd`.
 [More details](https://cloud.yandex.ru/docs/managed-kubernetes/operations/volumes/manage-storage-class)
   - minikube: `standard`

-- `PERSISTENT_SIZE` is the total size of all Persistent Storages for nfs Persistent Storage Class.
-You can express size as a plain integer one of these suffixes: `T`, `G`, `M`, `Ti`, `Gi`, `Mi`.
+- `PERSISTENT_SIZE` is the total size of all Persistent Storages for the nfs Persistent Storage Class.
+You can express the size as a plain integer with one of these suffixes: `T`, `G`, `M`, `Ti`, `Gi`, `Mi`.
 For example: `8Gi`.

-See more detail about install NFS Server Provisioner via Helm [here](https://github.com/helm/charts/tree/master/stable/nfs-server-provisioner#nfs-server-provisioner).
+See more details about installing NFS Server Provisioner via Helm [here](https://github.com/helm/charts/tree/master/stable/nfs-server-provisioner#nfs-server-provisioner).

 Create a Persistent Volume Claim